ExpressionEngine/ExpressionEngine-User-Guide/source/cp/files/uploads/sync.rst

 generated and watermarked according to the file upload preferences for that directory.

+Lastly, any records in the database that do not have a corresponding file in the main directory will be highlighted as not found.

 ..
 Screenshot (optional)

-..
-Lastly, any records in the database that do not have a
-.. corresponding file in the main directory will be deleted from the
-.. database along with any existing resized images.
-Existing images may
-.. also be set to regenerate resized images from this page.

 ..
 Permissions